CumulusNetworks/docs/content/cumulus-linux-56/Monitoring-and-Troubleshooting/Network-Troubleshooting/Mellanox-WJH.md

 After you edit the file, you must restart the WJH service with the `sudo systemctl restart what-just-happened` command.

-The following example configures two separate channels (these are the default settings):
+The following example configures two separate channels:
 - The `forwarding` channel monitors layer 2, layer 3, and tunnel packet drops.
 - The `layer-1` channel monitors layer 1 packet drops.